The NPFC has a Technical and Compliance Committee (TCC) to address compliance matters. The key functions of TCC include:

 (g) consider and/or investigate any other matters as may be referred to it by the Commission.

-The NPFC Compliance Programme has many components which make up the regional monitoring, control, surveillance and enforcement toolbox.
+The NPFC Compliance Programme has many components which make up the regional monitoring, control, surveillance and enforcement toolbox including:

-This section provides the links to the NPFC Vessel Registry, the active CMMs, the Compliance Work Plan, and the current IUU Vessel List of the NPFC.
+This section provides the links to the NPFC Vessel Register, the Non-Member Carrier Vessel Register, the active CMMs, the Compliance Work Plan and the Collaboration Site for the Small Working Groups, and the current IUU Vessel List of the NPFC, Vessel Statistics and the High Seas Boarding and Inspection information page.

 1. SWG on Vessel Registration;

-3. SWG on the Vessel Monitoring System (VMS).
+3. SWG on the Vessel Monitoring System (VMS); and

-These three SWGs will report on their progress at the next TCC in June.
+These SWGs report on their activities annually at the TCC meeting.